 What Is Asbestosis?

-Asbestosis is one of many interstitial lung diseases that cause inflammation and scarring in the lungs.
+Asbestosis is one of many interstitial lung diseases that cause inflammation.
 Inhaled asbestos fibers can cause scar tissue, known as pulmonary fibrosis, to form within the lungs.

 • Incurable lung disease that makes breathing progressively more difficult

-• Usually because of years of occupational asbestos exposure
+• Usually develops after years of occupational asbestos exposure

 • A contributing cause of death for approximately 600 to more than 1,000 Americans each year